 The newly created state-of-the-art New Mexico History Museum opened May 23, 2009 and has since won True West Magazines top Western Museums Award -- Number 1 in the Nation.
 Multi-media interactive exhibits detail the early history of indigenous people, Spanish colonization, the Mexican Period, the world-renowned arts and the coming of the Atomic Age.

 On the first Monday of each month continental breakfast (coffee, tea and pastries provided by Santa Fe Baking Company) and art are combined -- breakfast in the galleries followed with a talk by a distinguished guest.
 The $5 fee includes Museum admission or free for Members.

 Palace of the Governors -

 As part of the Native American Vendors Program American Indian artists sell their wares under its historic portal.
-Enjoy the efforts and support children of these Native American Craftsmen at the Young Native Arts & Crafts Show and Sale in the courtyard of the Palace on dates to be determined in July. www.palaceofthegovernors.org
+And, in July you can enjoy the efforts and support children of these Native American Craftsmen at the Young Native Arts & Crafts Show and Sale held in the courtyard of the Palace. www.palaceofthegovernors.org

 Kasha-Katuwe Tent Rocks National Monument -

 Southwest of Santa Fe, experience a unique landscape of enchantingly conical shaped rocks at Tent Rocks National Monument.
 Located on the Pajarito Plateau, these unusual formations came about from volcanic eruptions.
 Birdwatching, photography, and hiking are all part of the activities available to visitors.
 Construction on State Road 22 leading to Tent Rocks has been completed though there still may be slight delays but Tent Rocks is awe inspiring.